xiaabdfe/bdfepush/docs/abyss-70.md

 * Difficult to stay alive without barrier or resist.
 * Be aware of buff dispels.
 * Waste and poison resistances help.
+* Auto-buff helps to adjust HP in skipping thresholds.

 ## White Mage
-* BP management to buff after buff release.
+* BP management to buff after buff dispel.
 * Prioritize default and/or Pdef buffs.
 * Either seal immunity or time cleanse right into bar breaking phase
 * If DPS can break bar with auto, you can forgo seal.